phytooracle/automation/docs/cron.md

 30 17 * * 6
 ```

+For more help with figuring out Cron scheduling, check out [CronTab](https://crontab.cronhub.io/).

 ## Command
 The second field of a Cron file is the command specification.
 This field can be any command, but in our case, we would want the general format: